cyrilpawelko/m5panel/README.md

 Sitemap rules :
 - Use sitemap label formatting
 - Label is used as the button title
+- The state is extracted from the label value enclosed in [brackets]
+- Dynamic icons (light, switch, ...) are based on this state
 - If no icon is specified (icon=""), the item state will be displayed in the center of the button
-- Else, it will be displayed at the bottom, in a smaller font, under the icon location (actually, icons are not displayed)
+- Else, it will be displayed at the bottom, in a smaller font, under the icon location
 - 6 items max are supported for now
 - Don't use other sitemap features (frames, ...)

 If you're in trouble :
+- Check serial log
 - Display your sitemap at http://<OPENHAB_HOST>:<OPENHAB_PORT>/basicui/app?sitemap=<OPENHAB_SITEMAP>
 - Check you can reach REST API at http://<OPENHAB_HOST>:<OPENHAB_PORT>/rest/sitemaps/<OPENHAB_SITEMAP>